In this Ultimate Guide to Florida Veteran Benefits, we’ll take a closer look at a number of state veteran benefits, including:

 The word “Veteran” printed on the lower right corner of a license allows Florida veterans to validate their honorable service with a government-issued ID card.

-Florida 100 Percent Disabled Veteran ID Card
+100 Disabled Veteran Benefits Florida Veteran ID Card

 To apply for Florida veteran benefits through the Florida Department of Motor Vehicles, bring your DD214 to a local service center near you.